 As an endocrinologist, Dr. Chung has been interested in the “obesity-aging” paradox: an average American gains approximately 30 lbs in weight over 30 years in midlife, even though food intake decreases during this period.
 The weight gain, which occurs primarily in the abdominal/visceral depot, is an important driver of many chronic diseases of Western society: type 2 diabetes, cardiovascular diseases and even cancer and Alzheimer’s disease.
 Dr. Chung’s group is interested in understanding how DNA-PK activity affects the aging-induced decline in metabolism and mitochondrial function and the role it has in chronic diseases associated with obesity and aging.

-Jay Chung earned a B.S. in electrical engineering and a B.S. in biology from the Massachusetts Institute of Technology before receiving a M.D. and Ph.D. in genetics from Harvard Medical School, during which he received the James Tolbert Shipley Prize for Research in 1998.
-After an internship and residency in internal medicine at Brigham and Women’s Hospital, he became an endocrine fellow at the National Institute of Diabetes and Digestive and Kidney Diseases at the NIH where he worked with Gary Felsenfeld.
-He moved to the NHLBI in 1994 as an Investigator in the Laboratory of Biochemical Genetics.
+Dr. Jay H. Chung earned his bachelor’s degrees in electrical engineering and computer science and biology from M.I.T. before receiving an M.D. and Ph.D. in genetics from Harvard Medical School, where he was awarded the James Tolbert Shipley Prize for Excellence in Research.
+After an internship and residency in internal medicine at the Brigham and Women’s Hospital, he became an endocrinology fellow at the National Institute of Diabetes and Digestive and Kidney Diseases at the NIH, where he trained with Gary Felsenfeld.
+He is currently a tenured senior investigator and chief of the Laboratory of Obesity and Aging Research in NHLBI.
+Dr. Chung has received numerous awards for his research, including the NHLBI Director’s Awards and Orloff Scientific Awards.

 Related Scientific Focus Areas